Using the gRPC API#

 it means your swh-graph expects a different version of the .ef files as the one you have locally.
 You need to regenerate them for your version:

-$ RUSTFLAGS="-C target-cpu=native" cargo install swh-graph
+$ RUSTFLAGS="-C target-cpu=native" cargo install --locked swh-graph

 $ swh graph reindex --ef <graph_basename>